MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-B-Other-Provisions-Relating-Public-Contracts/chapter-60-Office-Federal-Contract-Compliance-Programs-Equal-Employment-Opportunity-Department-Labor/part-60-1-Obligations-Contractors-Subcontractors/subpart-A-Preliminary-Matters-Equal-Opportunity-Clause-Compliance-Reports/section-60-1.3.md

 (3) For purposes of paragraph (1)(ii) of this definition, “considers the individual for employment in a particular position,” means that the contractor assesses the substantive information provided in the expression of interest with respect to any qualifications involved with a particular position.
 A contractor may establish a protocol under which it refrains from considering expressions of interest that are not submitted in accordance with standard procedures the contractor establishes.
 Likewise, a contractor may establish a protocol under which it refrains from considering expressions of interest, such as unsolicited resumes, that are not submitted with respect to a particular position.
 If there are a large number of expressions of interest, the contractor does not “consider the individual for employment in a particular position” by using data management techniques that do not depend on assessment of qualifications, such as random sampling or absolute numerical limits, to reduce the number of expressions of interest to be considered, provided that the sample is appropriate in terms of the pool of those submitting expressions of interest.

-(4) For purposes of paragraph (1)(iii) of this definition, “basic qualifications” means qualifications -
+(4) For purposes of paragraph (1)(iii) of this definition, “basic qualifications” means qualifications—

 (i)(A) That the contractor advertises (e.g., posts on its web site a description of the job and the qualifications involved) to potential applicants that they must possess in order to be considered for the position, or